Bodri River

 The Bodri River is a river in Kendal Regency, northern Central Java, Indonesia.
-The Bodri River flows from the south to north into Java Sea.
+The Bodri River flows from the south to north into the Java Sea.

 Geography

-The river flows along the central north area of Java with predominantly tropical monsoon climate.
-The annual average temperature in the area is 25 °C. The warmest month is October, when the average temperature is around 28 °C, and the coldest is January, at 24 °C. The average annual rainfall is 3459 mm.
-The wettest month is January, with an average of 713 mm rainfall, and the driest is September, with 33 mm rainfall.
+The river flows along the central north area of Java with a predominantly tropical monsoon climate.
+The annual average temperature in the area is 25 °C. The warmest month is October when the average temperature is around 28 °C, and the coldest is January, at 24 °C. The average annual rainfall is 3459 mm.
+The wettest month is January, with an average of 713 mm of rainfall, and the driest is September, with 33 mm of rainfall.

 Hydrology

-The Bodri River rises in North Serayu Mountains from Mount Sundoro (3,150 m) at the village of Canggal, Candiroto District, Temanggung Regency.
-It also receives streams from the north slope of Mount Prahu (2,590 m) at Dieng Plateau, Mount Beser (1,036 m), Mount Kepiting (1,169 m) and also from Mount Ungaran (2,050 m) in Semarang Regency.
-The upstream in Temanggung Regency is called "Lutut River" (Sungai Lutut).
-The river discharges into Java Sea.
+The Bodri River rises in the North Serayu Mountains from Mount Sundoro (3,150 m) at the village of Canggal, Candiroto District, Temanggung Regency.
+It also receives streams from the north slope of Mount Prahu (2,590 m) at Dieng Plateau, Mount Beser (1,036 m), Mount Kepiting (1,169 m), and also from Mount Ungaran (2,050 m) in Semarang Regency.
+The upstream in Temanggung Regency is called the "Lutut River" (Sungai Lutut).
+The river discharges into the Java Sea.

 The river flows through two regencies: Temanggung Regency at the upstream and Kendal Regency in the middle and the downstream.
 In Temanggung Regency, this river traverses the districts of Candiroto, Bejen, and Gemawang.
-In Kendal Regency it crosses the districts of Singorojo, Patean, Pegandon, Gemuh, Cepiring and Patebon.
-The basin size (Indonesian: Daerah aliran sungai or "DAS") of Bodri until the river mouth is about 653 km2, divided into 5 smaller sub-DAS: Sub-DAS Lutut, Sub-DAS Logung, Sub-DAS Putih, Sub-DAS Blorong and Sub-DAS Bodri Hilir, comprising 4 regencies: Temanggung Regency (4 districts), Kendal Regency (12 districts), Semarang Regency (1 district) and 2 districts in the City of Semarang.
+In Kendal Regency, it crosses the districts of Singorojo, Patean, Pegandon, Gemuh, Cepiring, and Patebon.
+The basin size (Indonesian: Daerah aliran sungai or "DAS") of Bodri until the river mouth is about 653 km2, divided into 5 sub-DAS: Sub-DAS Lutut, Sub-DAS Logung, Sub-DAS Putih, Sub-DAS Blorong and Sub-DAS Bodri Hilir, comprising 4 regencies: Temanggung Regency (4 districts), Kendal Regency (12 districts), Semarang Regency (1 district) and 2 districts in the City of Semarang.